Loading and unloading

 - in disabled bays (unless you are a blue badge holder).

-- See The Highway Code for more information.
+- please see The Highway Code website for more information about road markings.

 Was this page helpful?